shekhar1001/Chatbot_Demo/README.md

-This is a demo chatbot for Maptech solution.
+This is a demo chatbot for Maptechnepal.